Nevada's 2nd Senate district: 2014

 In 2014, Denis faced off against Independent American Party member Louis Baker, a contractor, auctioneer, and investor; no Republican filed for the seat.
 Denis, then the Senate Majority Leader, won with over 75% of the vote, the highest margin for any Nevada Senate race in 2014 (excluding uncontested races).
 After Democrats lost control of the chamber, Denis did not seek re-election as Democratic leader, and was replaced by Aaron D. Ford as Minority Leader.

-Federal and statewide results in District 2
+Federal and statewide results

 History

 The present 2nd district came into existence when the senatorial districts were reapportioned after the 2010 Census.
 The revised borders went into effect on January 1, 2012 for filing for office, and for nominating and electing senators.
 They became effective for all other purposes on November 7 of the same year – the day after Election Day, when most senator terms began.
 In the Nevada Revised Statutes, the area of District 2 is defined using census tracts, block groups, and blocks.

 Mo Denis had represented the old 2nd district, which followed similar boundaries but did not include Downtown Las Vegas.
 Denis continued to represent the newly-drawn district from 2012-2014 despite the new boundaries, and was re-elected in 2014.